snogecoin/snoge/docs/index.md

   <img width="460" height="300" src="https://snoge.io/img/charities.svg">
 </p>

-The decentralized & censorship-resistant nature of Ethereum allows our project to cannabis-savvy investors & partner projects who understand the untapped merits of cannabis as much as we do.
-Our team is composed of experienced
+The decentralized & censorship-resistant nature of Ethereum allows our project to reach cannabis-savvy investors & partner projects who understand the untapped merits of cannabis as much as we do.
+Our team is composed of experienced blockchain developers & cannabis investors who are pooling their resources to maximize the outreach of cannabis assets.

 As a community focused project, our immediate goals are to give back to cannabis research & charities.
 Our team is currently developing a novel NFT-based multi-signature vault that allows all of our participants to comfortably donate to our targeted charities, voted upon by our governance.
 Our platform will be entirely open source, so stay tuned!